jigx-com/jigx-docs-examples/docs/Components/progress-bar.md

 - The title, subtitle, and bar can use a `color` property.
 Ensure the property is added at the correct YAML level for each.
 - The `component.progress-bar` can only be used on a `jig.default`.

-## Examples and code snippets ****
+## Examples and code snippets

 :::::ExpandableHeading
 ### Progress bar with title and subtitle

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/eA95E59FNaw43UiZXEPXA_pbar-titlesubtitlel.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/eA95E59FNaw43UiZXEPXA_pbar-titlesubtitlel.PNG" size="80" width="1240" height="2500" position="center" caption="Title & Subtitle configurations" alt="Title & Subtitle configurations"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/eA95E59FNaw43UiZXEPXA_pbar-titlesubtitlel.PNG" size="80" position="center" caption="Title & Subtitle configurations" alt="Title & Subtitle configurations"}
 :::

 :::VerticalSplitItem
-This example shows the different ways the `title` and `subtitle` can be configured using `position`, `color` and `alignment`.&#x20;
+This example shows the different ways the `title` and `subtitle` can be configured using `position`, `color` and `alignment`.

 **Example:**
-See the full example in <a href="https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/jigs/jigx-components/progress-bar" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/jigs/jigx-components/progress-bar).

 :::